 Day 3 - The World's Oldest Temple and the Beehive Houses of Harran

-After breakfast, we will start driving east and visit Gobeklitepe.
-This is an early Neolithic sanctuary which includes massive stones carved about 12,000 years ago by people who had not yet developed metal tools or even pottery.
-This ancient temple is the first temple built on earth and rocking the History of Archeology right now since it was built by the Hunter and Gatherer Neolithic people for religious practices.
-Excavations still continue today and the mystery over the ancient site is revealed very slowly every year.
+After breakfast, we will drive east and visit Gobeklitepe.
+This is an early Neolithic sanctuary that includes massive stones carved about 12,000 years ago by people who had not yet developed metal tools or even pottery.
+This ancient temple is the first temple built on earth and rocking the history of archeology right now since it was built by the hunter and gatherer Neolithic people for religious practices.
+Excavations continue today, and the mystery over the ancient site is revealed very slowly every year.
 Our next stop is Sanliurfa City for a lunch break.
-Afterwards we will drive to Harran village to visit mud bricked houses which will remind you honey combs.
+Afterward, we will drive to Harran village to visit mud-brick houses, which will remind you of honeycombs.
 We will have our Arabian coffees overlooking the first university of Islam and then drive back to Sanliurfa to check in to our hotel.
 In the afternoon, we will walk around the holy pool of the prophet Abraham.
-It is called the 'Fish Lake' thanks to a special kind of carp - considered holy by the local people.
+It is called the 'Fish Lake' thanks to a special kind of carp, considered holy by the local people.
 After a big kebab dinner, we will get back to our hotel.
 Overnight near the Abrahams pool, Sanliurfa.

-A 2.5 hour drive will take us to Mardin City, the necklace of South East Anatolia.
-We will drive through the old city of Mardin and arrive to Deyrulzafaran, an active Syriac Orthodox monastery.
+Our destination today is Mardin City, the necklace of southeast Anatolia.
+We will drive through Mardin's old city and arrive at Deyrulzafaran, an active Syriac Orthodox monastery.
 The monastery is located in the area known as Tur Abdin, the motherland of the Assyrian/Syriacs.
-Founded in 493 AD, the monastery was formerly the seat of the patriarch of the Syriac Orthodox Church from 1160 until 1932 until it was relocated to Damascus.
-The monastery has 365 rooms - one for each day of the year.
-After our break in the beautiful gardens of this monastery, we will drive back to Mardin for lunch, visiting the old Bazaar and stroll in the narrow streets of the city which will take you back to the Middle Ages.
-This walk will worth every step once you arrive at the Grand Mosque of Mardin, with astonishing minarets and stone work.
-We will walk up to the Mardin's busy street and meet our driver to take us to Kasimiye madrassah which has amazing views to the Mesopotamian plains.
+Founded in 493 AD, the monastery was formerly the seat of the Syriac Orthodox Church seat from 1160 until 1932 until it was relocated to Damascus.
+The monastery has 365 rooms: one for each day of the year.
+After our break in the beautiful gardens of this monastery, we will drive back to Mardin for lunch, visit the old Bazaar, and stroll in the city's narrow streets, which will take you back to the Middle Ages.
+This walk will worth every step once you arrive at the Grand Mosque of Mardin, with astonishing minarets and stonework.
+We will walk up to the Mardin's busy street and meet our driver to take us to Kasimiye madrassah, which has amazing views of the Mesopotamian plains.
 Close to sunset, we will check in our hotel in the old city of Mardin and overnight.

 Day 5 - Midyat and its Environs

 After our breakfast on the terraces of our hotel, we will drive 1.5 hours to get to Midyat, a smaller version of Mardin.
-Midyat City has always been very important for the Syriac Orthodox since it hosts the biggest monastery of the Assyrians.
-We will first visit the Mor Gabriel Monastery which is located in the outskirts of Midyat.
+Midyat City has always been significant for the Syriac Orthodox since it hosts the Assyrians' biggest monastery.
+We will first visit the Mor Gabriel Monastery, which is located on the outskirts of Midyat.
 It is the oldest surviving Syriac Orthodox monastery in the world.
-Founded in 397, Dayro d-Mor Gabriel is the most vital Syriac Orthodox monastery in Turkey, with around fifteen nuns and two monks occupying separate wings, as well as a fluctuating number of local lay workers and guests from overseas.
+Founded in 397, Dayro d-Mor Gabriel is the most vital Syriac Orthodox monastery in Turkey, with around fifteen nuns and two monks occupying separate wings and a fluctuating number of local lay workers and guests from overseas.
 It is also the seat of the Metropolitan Bishop of Tur Abdin (Mardin).
-We will get back to the center of Midyat to stroll in the bazaars and see the world famous silver craftsmen create their filigree.
+We will get back to the center of Midyat to stroll in the bazaars and see the world-famous silver craftsmen create their filigree.
 It is a delicate kind of jewelry metalwork, usually of gold and silver, made with tiny beads or twisted threads, or both in combination, soldered together or to the surface of an object of the same metal and arranged in artistic motifs.
 After our lunch in the town center of Midyat, we will get back to Mardin for overnight.

 Day 6 - Diyarbakir, a sophisticated city

-After breakfast, we will leave our hotel and drive to Diyarbakir City which is one of the largest cities in southeastern Turkey situated on the banks of the Tigris River.
-We will first stop at the city walls of Diyarbakir - the 2nd longest city walls on earth after the Great Wall of China.
-We will then browse the old city to visit the Grand Mosque of Diyarbakir which was built in 1091.
+After breakfast, we will leave our hotel and drive to Diyarbakir City, one of the largest cities in southeastern Turkey situated on the Tigris River banks.
+We will first stop at Diyarbakir's city walls, the 2nd longest city walls on earth, after the Great Wall of China.
+The inner castle of Diyarbakir castle houses a museum of archaeology, ethnography, a medieval church, and a café with breathtaking views of the Tigris basin.
+After exploring in the inner castle, we will then browse the old city to visit the Grand Mosque of Diyarbakir, which was built in 1091.
 It is among the biggest grand mosques of Turkey and can accommodate 5000 worshippers at a time.
-You will also be able to visit one of the old Diyarbakir houses which are built with the basalt stone of Karacadag volcanic mountain nearby Diyarbakir city.
+You will also be able to visit one of the old Diyarbakir houses built with the basalt stone of Karacadag volcanic mountain nearby Diyarbakir city.
 The houses are built with a square plan with a garden in the middle and still hold their oriental splendor.
-We will stroll in the narrow streets of Diyarbakir to get to a Caravanserai used as a social center in the middle of the old Diyarbakir.
-After lunch, we will be walking to see a very interesting minaret, standing in the middle of the street built on top of 4 columns.
-There is an active Chaldean Catholic Church near this minaret that we will also not miss.
-We will have the opportunity to meet with this small minority in Diyarbakir; the last members of the Chaldean Dynasty.
-Recently renovated, The Armenian Church of Saint Giragos will be the highlight of today.
-Overnight in Diyarbakir or catch an evening flight back to Istanbul
+We will stroll in Diyarbakir's narrow streets to reach a Caravanserai used as a social center in the middle of the old Diyarbakir.
+After lunch, we will see a very interesting minaret, standing in the middle of the street built on top of 4 columns.
+A short walk will take you to the Church of the Virgin Mary which belongs to the small Assyrian minority of Diyarbakir city.
+We then continue to the medieval stone bridge stretching over the Tigris River connecting Diyarbakir lowlands to the UNESCO heritage site Hevsel Gardens.
+After a cup of black tea, we will drive to Diyarbakir Airport for a flight to Istanbul